icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngxs-message-plugin](https://github.com/Andreas-Hjortland/ngxs-message-plugin) - An NGXS plugin which allows you to share state between different browser contexts.
 * [firestore-plugin](https://github.com/ngxs-labs/firestore-plugin) - Firestore plugin for NGXS.
 * [ngxs-reset-plugin](https://github.com/ng-turkey/ngxs-reset-plugin) - Reset plugin for NGXS: Effortlessly clears, resets, or overwrites NGXS states respecting the state tree.
-* [ngxs-state-mixins](https://github.com/zampage/ngxs-state-mixins) - Concept of how to implement state mixins in NGXS.

 ##### Additional

 * [elf](https://github.com/ngneat/elf) - A reactive immutable state management solution built on top of RxJS.
 It uses custom RxJS operators to query the state and pure functions to update it.
-* [universal-model-angular](https://github.com/universal-model/universal-model-angular) - Store and state management for Angular.
 * [ng-simple-state](https://github.com/nigrosimone/ng-simple-state) - Simple state management in Angular with only Services and RxJS.
 * [exome](https://github.com/Marcisbee/exome) - Simple proxy based state manager for deeply nested states, works with Angular Signals and RxJS.
 * [query](https://github.com/TanStack/query) - Powerful asynchronous state management, server-state utilities and data fetching for the web.